WRLC Handbook

 Employment decisions are based on individual merit and job qualifications.
 The WRLC will consider employment of family members (i.e. persons related by blood, adoption, or marriage or whose relationship with the employee is similar to that of persons who are related by blood or marriage) in different departments; however, individuals may not directly supervise family members or participate in employment, pay, or other decisions concerning a family member that may present a real or perceived conflict of interest.
 Employees must inform their immediate supervisor, Director, Director of Finance and Administration or the Executive Director of potential or existing situations involving employment of family members.

-There may be occasions when temporary, part time help is required and a family member is available and qualified to perform work for the WRLC.
-On these occasions, the hiring of family members must be approved by the Executive Director in advance.
+There may be occasions when temporary, part-time help is required and a family member is available and qualified to perform work for the WRLC.
+On these occasions, the hiring of family members must be approved by the Executive Director in advance, and appropriate measures shall be put into place to ensure the integrity of the employment arrangement.

 107 Relocation Expenses